raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 > WIP

-Note that dropping fields of its own types is always possible for self-recursive types in practice because otherwise such types' values cannot exist at runtime unless they are dynamically generated in functions or thunks in the fields.
+Note that dropping fields containing its own types is possible for self-recursive types in practice in most cases because otherwise such types' values cannot exist at runtime unless they are dynamically generated in functions or thunks in the fields.

 ## Conclusion